-Prior/current SEA and LEA uses (including funding amounts, if applicable) For ESSER I Funds, RIDE has obligated and/or expended all but \$131.00 of the \$46,350,444.00 total award. \$34,827,267.00 has been expended to date with a balance of \$11,523,046.00 obligated in awards to LEAs in the state.
-The SEA has either spent or granted the ESSER I funds reserved via the state set-aside for the following current priorities- Summer learning programs Subgrants to the LEAs hardest-hit by COVID-19 Rhode Island's LEAs have spent approximately half of the ESSER I funds granted to them for the following current priorities- Personal protective equipment Other protective measures such as partitions and plastic for in-person schooling Building cleaning (staff and supplies) HVAC improvements Increased transportation costs due to in-person learning Increased technology costs, including equipment, wifi access, and curricular resources, dur to distance learning Increased substitute staffing costs due to staff being out ill or due to quarantine Planned SEA and LEA uses (including funding amounts, if applicable) GEER I funds have been obligated for the following items- PreK Expansion (\$1M) HigherEd - Childcare Pathways (\$1.2M) Rhode Island Promise Expansion (\$3,783,000) Mental Health Supports - Student Assistance Counselors (\$884,700) Providence Support (\$1M)
+Funding Prior/current SEA and LEA uses (including funding amounts, if applicable)

+source

+ESSER I For ESSER I Funds, RIDE has obligated and/or expended all but \$131.00 of the

+(CARES \$46,350,444.00 total award. \$34,827,267.00 has been expended to date with a balance of

+Act) \$11,523,046.00 obligated in awards to LEAs in the state.

+The SEA has either spent or granted the ESSER I funds reserved via the state set-aside for the following current priorities- • Summer learning programs

+Subgrants to the LEAs hardest-hit by COVID-19

+6028. and 60 and 127 and 100 a

+Rhode Island's LEAs have spent approximately half of the ESSER I funds granted to them for the following current priorities-

+Personal protective equipment

+Other protective measures such as partitions and plastic for in-person schooling Dividing all a given for the first of the production of the protection of the prote

+Building cleaning (staff and supplies) NAC improvements

+HVAC improvements Increased transportation costs due to in person learning.

+Increased transportation costs due to in-person learning Increased technology costs, including equipment, wifi access, and curricular resources,

+dur to distance learning

+Increased substitute staffing costs due to staff being out ill or due to quarantine

+Planned SEA and LEA uses (including funding amounts, if applicable)

+GEER I GEER I funds have been obligated for the following items-

+(CARES PreK Expansion

+Act) (\$1M)

+HigherEd - Childcare Pathways (61.2M)

+(\$1.2M)Rhode Island Promise Expansion

+(\$3,783,000)

+Mental Health Supports - Student Assistance Counselors

+(\$884,700)

+Providence Support

+(\$1M)

 Woonsocket Higher Education Center Support

 (\$336,549)

 Rhode Island College Support

 (\$500,000)

+Table C 1.
+Continued

+Funding source Planned SEA and LEA uses (including funding amounts, if applicable)

-ESSER II (CRRSA Act) For the ESSER II Funds, RIDE has allocated the 90% (\$166,016,982.00) of the total award to the LEAs in the state except for a reserve of \$1,204,569 for new and expanding charter schools.
-Of the 9.5% (\$17,555,199.00) state set-aside funds, the balance of set aside funds are either in the planning phase or awaiting approval from the state's governance board.
+ESSER II For the ESSER II Funds, RIDE has allocated the 90% (\$166,016,982.00) of the total award to

+(CRRSA the LEAs in the state except for a reserve of \$1,204,569 for new and expanding charter

+Act) schools.
+Of the 9.5% (\$17,555,199.00) state set-aside funds, the balance of set aside funds

+are either in the planning phase or awaiting approval from the state's governance board.

-The SEA plans to use ESSER II funds reserved via the state set aside for the following planned priorities-
+The SEA plans to use ESSER II funds reserved via the state set aside for the following

+planned priorities-

 Strengthening core instruction

 Personalizing student supports

 Community engagement and outreach

 Kindergarten ramp up

 Supporting low-performing districts

 The LEAs in the state are currently completing the ESSER II application with the application due back to the state by July 1, 2021.
 Rhode Island's LEAs plan to spend ESSER II funds granted to them for the following planned priorities-

 Capital expenditures to improve indoor air quality, including window replacement and HVAC repair or replacement

 Extended learning time, including summer as well as before/after school

 Technology for in-person and distance learning

 High quality instructional materials and associated professional learning

-0.555.0 Social-emotional needs of students and faculty
+Social-emotional needs of students and faculty

 GEER II GEER II funds have been obligated for the following items-

 (CRRSA PreK Expansion

-Act)
+Act) (\$1M)

 Higher Ed - Childcare Pathways (\$1.2M)

 Rhode Island Promise Expansion

 (\$1,470,204)

 Woonsocket Higher Education Center Support

 (\$134,335)